Tsun0193/nxGREG/documents/extract-ui-interaction-entity-contract-list.md

   "type": "action_type",
   "name": "New Contract Action Type",
   "parent_module": "module:contract-list",
-  "properties": {
   "action_type_name": "new_contract",
   "description": "Action type for creating a new contract", "sp_execute_kbn": "1",
-    "requirements": [
-      "User must have new contract creation permission", "Project must be in valid status"
+  "requirements": "User must have new contract creation permission; Project must be in valid status", "triggered_by": "button:new_contract", "forwards_to": "/keiyakuListAssign.do", "validation_rules": "ankenNo must exist; shinkiKeiyakuSakuseiKahiFlg must be true", "source_file_0": "ctc-data-en/contract-list/screen-specification/display-conditions-en.md" }
-    ],
-    "triggered_by": "button:new_contract",
-    "forwards_to": "/keiyakuListAssign.do",
-    "validation_rules": ["ankenNo must exist", "shinkiKeiyakuSakuseiKahiFlg must be true"] },
-  "metadata": {
-    "source_file": "ctc-data-en/contract-list/screen-specification/display-conditions-en.md"
-  }
-}
 ```